vide/nagios-scripts/README.md

 nagios-scripts
 ==============

-Collection of various Nagios scripts
+Collection of various Nagios scripts and plugins

+### check_wp.sh

+Frontend to wp-cli (http://wp-cli.org) to check through Nagios if your wordpress installation (core, plugins) is updated to the latest version, so you can upgrade as soos as a new fix is available.
+It supports multisite installs as well and obviously relies on PHP.

 ### check_kafka_lag.sh

-Used to check the lag between to Kafka instnaces, one used as a "producer" and the other as a "consumer".
+Used to check the lag between to Kafka instances, one used as a "producer" and the other as a "consumer".
 Don't know if it's really useful outside my company but anyway, here it is